Anshul619/HLD-System-Designs/src/DesignComponents/Angular8.md

 # [RxJS - Reactive Extension of JS](https://www.educative.io/blog/rx-js-angular)

-Reactive Extensions for JavaScript, or RxJS, is a JavaScript library that uses observables for reactive programming.
+Reactive Extensions for JavaScript, or RxJS, is a JavaScript library that `uses observables for reactive programming`.
 - It can be used with other JavaScript libraries and frameworks, and it integrates well into Angular.

 Core Features